isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-01-01-post-suratman-markasan-malay-literature-and-social-memory.md

 My Singapore / I truly understand / here is my home / yet I do not know when / I will recover what I have lost.

-<p style="font-size:15px;"><b>Dr Azhar Ibrahim<b> is a Visiting Fellow at the Department of Malay Studies, National University of Singapore.
+<p style="font-size:15px;"><b>Dr Azhar Ibrahim</b> is a Visiting Fellow at the Department of Malay Studies, National University of Singapore.
 He teaches classical and modern Malay-Indonesian literature.</p>

 <a href="https://biblioasia.nlb.gov.sg/vol-10/issue-1/apr-jun-2014/"><center>Back to Issue</center></a>